 All of this brings me back to Uber.
 If you’ve lived in a city for most of your life, why would you need to read a map rather than navigating by well-known landmarks?
 It’s like being asked to calculate distance in inches when you’re used to kilometers — an inefficient means of producing the same result.
 And the mental math of doing a 3D rotation of a familiar street and projecting it onto a horizontal map is rather challenging — perhaps especially for places you know well.

 I’ve got my own story about this from the time I was living in Tamale in 2010.
 Google Maps hadn’t really made it to Africa yet, my guidebook had only a very small map of the city center, and I wasn’t able to find a paper map of the area.
 I bought a bicycle and ended up getting to know the city quite well without ever glancing at a map.
-I’ve been back four times since then, now in possession of Google Maps, and to this day I can’t look at a map of the city and make it match up to the streets I know so well.
+I’ve been back several times since then, now in possession of Google Maps, and to this day I can’t look at a map of the city and make it match up to the streets I know so well.
 I have to find the same landmarks that I used at the time and use them to orient myself before the map makes sense.
-And I say this as someone with a BA in geography — I am not unaccustomed to maps as a rule!
-But it’s given me sympathy for Uber drivers who might be facing the same challenge.